-Rule 350.
+MAR 350.
 Record of Hearing

 - (A) All hearings must be recorded and made part of the administrative record.
-Exhibits admitted into evidence, or exhibits proffered and rejected by the Adjudicator and placed in a rejected exhibit file, and evidentiary stipulations at the hearing, become part of the administrative record. - (B) The Adjudicator must reflect in the administrative record any approved correction to the transcript.
+Exhibits admitted into evidence at the hearing become part of the administrative record. - (B) The Adjudicator must reflect in the administrative record any approved correction to the transcript.

 - 1. If a transcript is prepared, generally it must be made available to any person at a cost not to exceed the actual cost of duplication.
 See 5 U.S.C.
-App.
-2, Federal Advisory Committee Act, § 11 (Availability of transcripts; "agency proceeding"): - (1) Except where prohibited by contractual agreements entered into prior to the effective date of this Act, agencies and advisory committees shall make available to any person, at actual cost of duplication, copies of transcripts of agency proceedings or advisory committee meetings. - (2) As used in this section "agency proceeding" means any proceeding as defined in [5 U.S.C. § 551(12)]. - 2.
-See also 5 U.S.C. § 555(c): "A person compelled to submit data or evidence is entitled to retain or, on payment of lawfully prescribed costs, procure a copy or transcript thereof, except that in a nonpublic investigatory proceeding the witness may for good cause be limited to inspection of the official transcript of his testimony." - 3.
-See Rule 100(C) (definition of "administrative record").
+Appendix 2, Federal Advisory Committee Act, Section 11 (Availability of transcripts; "agency proceeding"): - (1) Except where prohibited by contractual agreements entered into prior to the effective date of this Act [i.e., "effective upon expiration of ninety days following enactment of Pub.
+L. 92-463 on Oct.
+6, 1972"], agencies and advisory committees shall make available to any person, at actual cost of duplication, copies of transcripts of agency proceedings or advisory committee. - (2) As used in this section "agency proceeding" means any proceeding as defined in section 551(12) of title 5, United States Code. - 2.
+See also APA, 5 U.S.C. § 555(c): "A person compelled to submit data or evidence is entitled to retain or, on payment of lawfully prescribed costs, procure a copy or transcript thereof, except that in a nonpublic investigatory proceeding the witness may for good cause be limited to inspection of the official transcript of his testimony."

-Rule 360.
+MAR 360.
 Decision of Adjudicator

-The Adjudicator must prepare a decision containing:

-- (A) findings of fact, conclusions of law, and discretionary determinations based on consideration of the whole administrative record; - (B) an order as to the final disposition of the case, including relief, if appropriate; - (C) the date upon which the decision will become effective (e.g., \\\\days after issuance); and - (D) a statement of further right to review.
+- (A) The Adjudicator must prepare a decision containing: - (1) findings of fact, conclusions of law, and discretionary determinations based on the administrative record; - (2) an order as to the final disposition of the case, including relief, if appropriate; - (3) the date upon which the decision will become effective (e.g., days after issuance); and - (4) a statement of further right to appeal. - (B) The decision of the Adjudicator must be based upon consideration of the whole record.

-1. See 5 U.S.C. §§ 556(d) & (e), 557(c)(3)(A).
+- 1. (to subsection (A)): See APA, 5 U.S.C. §§ 556(d) & 557(c)(A). - 2. (to subsection (B)): See APA, 5 U.S.C. § 556(e).

-Rule 370.
+MAR 370.
 Reopening of Case

-- (A) A decision that has otherwise become final may be reopened: - (1) upon the Adjudicator's order, within \\ days of the notice of the decision to correct a clerical error or for good cause shown; - (2) upon a party's motion to reopen for good cause filed within \\ days of the notice of the decision; or - (3) upon the Adjudicator's order at any time if there is evidence that the hearing decision may have been procured by fraud or similar fault. - (B) "Good cause" for reopening requires both - (1) new and material evidence that was not - (a) available to the proponent and - (b) actually or constructively known by the proponent; and - (2) an obvious error was made at the time of the decision. - (C) For purposes of reopening a case, evidence is "new and material" when: - (1) the evidence is not part of the existing administrative record; - (2) the evidence is relevant to issues adjudicated in the prior decision; and - (3) the evidence shows that the decision may be contrary to the weight of the evidence, whether or not a different conclusion is ultimately reached after reopening. - (D) If the Adjudicator determines that good cause exists to reopen the decision, Rule 320 (Admissibility of Evidence) governs the admissibility of new evidence.
+- (A) A decision that has otherwise become final may be reopened: - (1) upon the Adjudicator's order, within days of the notice of the decision to correct a clerical error or for good cause shown; - (2) upon a party's motion to reopen for good cause filed within days of the notice of the decision; or - (3) upon the Adjudicator's order at any time if there is evidence that the hearing decision may have been procured by fraud or similar fault. - (B) "Good cause" for reopening requires both - (1) new and material evidence that was not any of the following: - (a) available to the proponent; - (b) actually known by the proponent; or - (c) constructively known to the proponent; and - (2) an obvious error was made at the time of the decision. - (C) For purposes of reopening a case, evidence is "new and material" when: - (1) the evidence is not part of the existing record; - (2) the evidence is relevant to issues adjudicated in the prior decision; and - (3) the evidence shows that the decision may be contrary to the weight of the evidence, whether or not a different conclusion is ultimately reached after reopening. - (D) If the Adjudicator determines that good cause exists to reopen the decision, MAR 320 (Admissibility of Evidence) governs the admissibility of new evidence.